Is My Child Gifted?

 How can I find a testing professional?

 Finding a professional to evaluate your child can be challenging, but there are several resources available.
-Your state’s gifted association, a regional special education advocacy group, a local parent’s group, the state department of education, or your child’s school counselor, psychologist or social worker may be able to refer you to a local professional.
+You can start by finding options through our Gifted Testers and Therapists List.
+Your state’s gifted association, a regional special education advocacy group, a local parent’s group, the state department of education, or your child’s school counselor, psychologist or social worker may also be able to refer you to a local professional.
 Websites such as Supporting the Emotional Needs of the Gifted (SENG), the 2e Newsletter, and Hoagies’ Gifted provide lists of professionals that have experience working with gifted children.

 For more information on where and who to go to for gifted identification, read our article on How to Get Your Child Tested for Giftedness.